Kids alternatives to smartphones in the UK (2024)

-• A basic phone, without Wi-Fi or internet, will allow your child to stay connected and safe and will be easier for your child to understand and use safely.
+• A basic phone, without Wi-Fi or internet, will give your child independence and stay in-touch for safety.
+It will also be easier for your child to understand and use.

-• Get a call-and-text-only SIM and avoid deals that require a data plan.
+• Make sure you get a call-and-text-only SIM; avoid SIM deals with a data plan.

-Google provides free parental controls through Google Family Link.
-However, Google Family Link has limitations compared to other parental control options.
-It can only block internet access by locking the device completely.
-You can set app restrictions, but you cannot remove or block access to the Google Play Store or the browser and your child can delete their browsing history.
-You will need to give your child their own Google account and email, agreeing to let Google collect and use your child’s data to personalise their experience across Google products and services.
-When your child turns 13 they can manage their own Google account and stop your supervision without needing your permission.
+Google provides free parental controls through Google Family Link and Apple Phones have some build in controls.
+However, these both have limitations compared to other third-party parental control options.
+For example, they can’t completely block internet access or Wi-Fi connectivity.
+You cannot remove the Play Store, internet browser or email and your child can delete their browsing history.
+To use Family Link you need to create a Google account for your child with an email address, allowing Google to collect and use your child’s usage data.
+Your child can manage their own Google account and stop your supervision without your permission at age 13.

 Managing parental controls such as web-filters and app restrictions is a full-time job.
-Children know what smartphones are designed to be capable of and so they continually campaign for more and more apps such as games and social media on the phone.
-Automated web-filtering is always limited in its ability to protect children from age-inappropriate content.
-On the other-hand, managing web filtering manually is virtually impossible.
-The only safe solution is to not give your child a smartphone.
+Children know what smartphones are capable of and they wil always campaign for more and more apps.

 Most cybercrime affects children using the internet at home over the Wi-Fi connection.
 So-called child-safe SIMs offer no protection here.
 And, even if you have good security on your home network your child could still access other Wi-Fi networks, for example at a friends house, or using a mobile hotspot.